 Putting your Super where your heart is – Halal Super

-Millennials are setting a trend when it comes to having more say on what their super funds are investing in.
+Halal Super is increasing in popularity as millennials are setting a trend when it comes to having more say on what their super funds are investing in.
 This article explains what Halal investing is and how to take more control over how your Super is invested.
 Millennials – take a bow.
 Not only are you concerned about how your Super is invested, you are more likely than other age group to act on your beliefs when choosing a Super fund.

 Research commissioned by the Responsible Investment Association Australasia (RIAA) reveals that 75% of Millennials prefer to invest in a responsible Super fund than one that only considers maximising financial returns.
 Well ahead of Gen X on 66% and Baby Boomers on 68%.